acamadan/fedevent/SETUP_OPENAI_KEY.md

 ## Need Help?

 - 📖 See [OPENAI_INTEGRATION.md](./OPENAI_INTEGRATION.md) for detailed API documentation
-- 🧪 Run `npm run test:openai` to test your setup
+- 🧪 Run `npm run test:claude` to test your setup
 - 📧 Contact support if you encounter issues

 ## Quick Reference